 Creamy homemade raspberry ice cream is soft and smooth.
 Tart raspberries and cream make this ice cream rich and delicious.
 Melted chocolate is swirled into the cold ice cream as it churns which ensures that specks of chocolate is found in each bite!

 Ice cream is a miracle.
-Not only does ice cream come in a million different flavors (lemon and chocolate stout are just a few) but it comes in a myriad of colors too.
+Not only does ice cream come in a million different flavors (lemon and banana are just a few) but it comes in a myriad of colors too.
 Beyond taste and appearance; ice cream has magical powers.

 Think about it, how do we celebrate our kids last day of school, good grades, milestones, and birthdays?
 With ice cream.
 What makes everything better when our kids are sad, sick, or lonely?
 You guessed it, ice cream.